-In 1975, after 450 years of colonial rule by Portugal and a brief civil war, East Timor was annexed by Indonesia shortly after it declared its independence.
-In 1999, after much violence and bloodshed, the country came under interim UN administration.
-Switzerland provided extensive support for the victims and made a financial contribution to the UN peacekeeping forces.
+In 1999, following much violence and bloodshed, the country came under interim UN administration (UNTAET and UNMIT).
+Switzerland provided extensive support to the victims and contributed financially to the UN peacekeeping forces.